Pageboy/notes/docs/Web Sites with GitHub/Build-a -website-with-GitHub-and-Netlify.md

 ---
-hide:
- - navigation
 tags:
   - github
   - vscode
   - html
   - css
+date: 2025-02-16
+updated: 2025-02-25
+title: How to build a blog website with GitHub and Netlify
 ---

 This is a template set up for anyone to begin their own web site.
 The template is created by Chris Jennings and is based on various Jekyll themes.